cillyk/GE1-Assignment/readme.md

 A futuristic fish tank that acts as a music visualizer

- - There are fish  inside the fish tank moving around the tank on ranomly generated path.
+ - There are fish  inside the fish tank moving around the tank on randomly generated path.
- - The fish speed and rotation is random.
+ - The fish speed and rotation are random.
  - Music plays and this can be any song.
  - The lighting and colours of the tank will change in beat with the music.
  - There are music visualisers around the fish tank which dance to the music.
  - There is a fish swimming between a generated path of rings.
  - The tank is decorated randomly start of the project.
- - These decorations vary in position, ammount, size and rotation.
+ - These decorations vary in position, amount, size and rotation.
  - There is a Fish you can control by pressing E and then you can move around the tank and view it in 3rd person with water like physics.
- - The fish inside the tank can be collided with by the playable fish or generated decoratuions and will adjust their path to avoid the collisions.
+ - The fish inside the tank can be collided with by the playable fish or generated decorations and will adjust their path to avoid the collisions.
- - Project can be run in both VR and regular desktop mode (Did not have acess to VR hardware so implemntation is based on XR emualation).
+ - Project can be run in both VR and regular desktop mode (Did not have access to VR hardware so implementation is based on XR emulation).

 # Instructions for use

 **Non VR Setup**

  - Either Download the NonVR build from the builds folder and run the FishTank.exe on a windows computer.
- - Alternatively clone the main branch and open the project in the unity eidtor.
+ - Alternatively clone the main branch and open the project in the unity editor.

 **VR Setup**

  - Download the VR build from the builds folder and run the FishTank.exe on a windows computer.
- - Alternatively clone the VRBuild branch and open the project in the unity eidtor.
+ - Alternatively clone the VRBuild branch and open the project in the unity editor.
- - Ensure you have an XR Compatible headset connected (Or can emualte VR movement with mouse holding right click + mouse button 5)
+ - Ensure you have an XR Compatible headset connected (Or can emulate VR movement with mouse holding right click + mouse button 5)

 **Controls**